Working with MCP Tools in EvoAgentX¶

 toolkit = MCPToolkit(config_path="examples/mcp.config")

-# Call the tool with appropriate parameters (showing complex input schema)
+# Call the tool with appropriate parameters (showing arXiv search schema)

 )